hmiefert/node-irsdk-2023/README.md

 ```

 ## using with electron
-When using this package with electron you might run into an error stating, that the installed package was compiled against a different version of NodeJS, therefore the NODE_MODULE versions differ and you're expected to recompile the package.
+When using this package with electron, you might run into an error stating that the installed package was compiled against a different version of NodeJS, therefore the NODE_MODULE versions differ and you're expected to recompile the package.
-To archieve this you need a package called electron-rebuild and run the rebuild command manually:
+To achieve this you need a package called electron-rebuild and run the rebuild command manually:
 ```
 npm install --save-dev electron-rebuild .\node_modules\.bin\electron-rebuild.cmd